MicrosoftDocs/mesh-docs/mesh/develop/development-overview.md

 ## What you can do with Mesh

 As a Mesh developer, you have an exciting opportunity to bring people together in shared immersive experiences in 2D (PC) or 3D (Oculus Quest).
-Your key to creating these experiences is the Mesh toolkit for Unity which provides a collection of features that enable you to develop rich interactive worlds.
 Here are some examples of the types of experiences you can create:

 ![An infographic that shows five possible types of Mesh experiences.](../media/get-started-developing-mesh/039-mesh-examples.png)